 Each of these theorems does two things: it proves something about the space of integrable functions and also about how the integral behaves on this space.
 Below we rephrase the conclusion of these theorems in the terminology of linear algebra - a result so important it deserves the moniker of “Theorem” itself.

-Theorem 28.5 (Linearity of the Riemann/Darboux Integral) For each interval [a,b]R, the set I([a,b]) of Riemann integrable functions forms a Vector Subspace of the set of all functions [a,b]R. On this subspace, the Riemann integral defines a linear map
+Theorem 28.5 (Linearity of the Riemann/Darboux Integral) For each interval \([a,b]\subset\RR\), the set \(\mathcal{I}([a,b])\) of Riemann integrable functions forms a Vector Subspace of the set of all functions \([a,b]\to\RR\).
+On this subspace, the Riemann integral defines a linear map

-28.3 Dominated Convergence for Integrals
+28.3 \(\bigstar\) Dominated Convergence for Integrals

 Being able to move limits in and out of sums proved to be an incredibly useful skill in our work with functions defined as sums.
 Similarly, being able to move limits in and out of integrals proves to be a very useful property for reasoning with calculus.
 So we pause here to prove a version of the Dominated Convergence Theorem for our minimal integral, the Darboux Integral.
 This theorem is often called the Arzela Bounded Convergence Theorem, and was first proved by Arzela in 1885.

-Theorem 28.6 (Dominated Convergence for the Darboux Integral) Let {fn} be a sequence of Darboux integrable functions on a closed interval I, and assume that the functions fn converge pointwise to a Riemann integrable function f.
-Then if there exists some M where |fn(x)|<M for all xI, the order of integration and limit may be interchanged: limIfn=If
+Theorem 28.6 (Dominated Convergence for the Darboux Integral) Let \(\{f_n\}\) be a sequence of Darboux integrable functions on a closed interval \(I\), and assume that the functions \(f_n\) converge pointwise to a Riemann integrable function \(f\).
+Then if there exists some \(M\) where \(|f_n(x)|<M\) for all \(x\in I\), the order of integration and limit may be interchanged: \[\lim \int_I f_n=\int_I f\]

-We prove this result in steps; doing a special case f=0 first, and then using the special case to argue the general case.
+We prove this result in steps; doing a special case \(f=0\) first, and then using the special case to argue the general case.
 Our proof follows the beautifuly short paper A Concise, Elementary Proof of Arzela’s Bounded Convergence Theorem

-Proposition 28.2 Let fn be a sequence of integrable functions on [0,1], with fn(x)[0,1] and fn(x)0 for all x[0,1].
-Then the limit of their integrals also tends to zero: limn[0,1]fn=0
+Proposition 28.2 Let \(f_n\) be a sequence of integrable functions on \([0,1]\), with \(f_n(x)\in[0,1]\) and \(f_n(x)\to 0\) for all \(x\in [0,1]\).
+Then the limit of their integrals also tends to zero: \[\lim_{n}\int_{[0,1]}f_n=0\]

 Proof.
-We prove the contrapositive, and show that if lim[0,1]fn0 the functions must not actually tend to zero, at least at some point.
-Since Let [0,1]n=[0,1]fn be the sequence of integrals.
-Since this is not tending to 0, we can pick a bound 2ε (written this way for convenience), and for every N find some n>N where |In|>2ε.
-Potentially passing to this subsequence (and negating), we can assume without loss of generality we can simply assume In>2ε for all n.
+We prove the contrapositive, and show that if \(\lim\int_{[0,1]} f_n\neq 0\) the functions must not actually tend to zero, at least at some point.
+Since Let \(\mathcal{[0,1]}_n=\int_{[0,1]}f_n\) be the sequence of integrals.
+Since this is not tending to 0, we can pick a bound \(2\epsilon\) (written this way for convenience), and for every \(N\) find some \(n>N\) where \(|\mathcal{I}_n|>2\epsilon\).
+Potentially passing to this subsequence (and negating), we can assume without loss of generality we can simply assume \(\mathcal{I}_n> 2\epsilon\) for all \(n\).

-Recall our overall goal is to find an x where fn(x)0.
-If there is an x which lies in infinitely many of these sets Un we are done, because then for these infinitely many values of n we know fn(x)>ε, so the whole sequence cant possibly be converging to zero!
+Recall our overall goal is to find an \(x\) where \(f_n(x)\not\to 0\).
+If there is an \(x\) which lies in infinitely many of these sets \(U_n\) we are done, because then for these infinitely many values of \(n\) we know \(f_n(x)>\epsilon\), so the whole sequence cant possibly be converging to zero!
 So, we’ve reduced our question about integration to a question about intervals.
-But we will make one more reduction - for each N build the set VN=kNUk; the union of all the U’s past a given point.
-Since each of the sets Un contains intervals of total length at least ε, the set VN also has total length at least ε, but now the VN sets are nested: each VN contains VN+1.
-So, seeking a point in infinitely many of the Us is the same as seeking a point in the intersection of the Vs, and all we need to do is show the intersection of all the VN is nonempty.
+But we will make one more reduction - for each \(N\) build the set \(V_N=\cup_{k\geq N}U_k\); the union of all the U’s past a given point.
+Since each of the sets \(U_n\) contains intervals of total length at least \(\epsilon\), the set \(V_N\) also has total length at least \(\epsilon\), but now the \(V_N\) sets are nested: each \(V_N\) contains \(V_{N+1}\).
+So, seeking a point in infinitely many of the \(U\)s is the same as seeking a point in the intersection of the \(V\)s, and all we need to do is show the intersection of all the \(V_N\) is nonempty.
 This is a quite intuitive statement, and indeed a straighforward proof:

-Having found a point in the intersection of VN gives us a point in infinitely many Un, which means a point x where fn(x)0, finishing the proof of the contrapositive.
+Having found a point in the intersection of \(V_N\) gives us a point in infinitely many \(U_n\), which means a point \(x\) where \(f_n(x)\not\to 0\), finishing the proof of the contrapositive.

-Exercise 28.2 Extend the above proof to apply to sequences of functions fn:I[0,1] where I is any interval (not just unit length).
+Exercise 28.2 Extend the above proof to apply to sequences of functions \(f_n\colon I\to [0,1]\) where \(I\) is any interval (not just unit length).

 Now onto the general case.

 Proof.
-Let fn be a sequence of Darboux integrable functions on an interval I, which converge pointwise to f.
-Consider the functions fn(x)f(x): since fn and f are bounded by M in absolute value, their difference is bounded by 2M, so set gn(x)=12M(fn(x)f(x)) Then the gn are a sequence of functions with range [0,1], which are integrable and converge pointwise to zero on I. Thus we can apply the special case above to conclude limnI12M(fnf)=0
+Let \(f_n\) be a sequence of Darboux integrable functions on an interval \(I\), which converge pointwise to \(f\).
+Consider the functions \(f_n(x)-f(x)\): since \(f_n\) and \(f\) are bounded by \(M\) in absolute value, their difference is bounded by \(2M\), so set \[g_n(x)=\frac{1}{2M}(f_n(x)-f(x))\] Then the \(g_n\) are a sequence of functions with range \([0,1]\), which are integrable and converge pointwise to zero on \(I\).
+Thus we can apply the special case above to conclude \[\lim_{n\to\infty}\int_{I}\frac{1}{2M}(f_n-f) = 0\]

-From here, we can apply the linearity of the integral for each fixed n to conclude limn(12MIfn12MIf)=0 Since the second integral (of f) is constant, we can apply limit laws to conclude the limit of Ifn exists, and distribute the limits: 12MlimnIfn12MIf=0
+From here, we can apply the linearity of the integral for each fixed \(n\) to conclude \[\lim_{n\to\infty}\left(\frac{1}{2M}\int_{I}f_n-\frac{1}{2M}\int_I f\right)=0\] Since the second integral (of \(f\)) is constant, we can apply limit laws to conclude the limit of \(\int_I f_n\) exists, and distribute the limits: \[\frac{1}{2M}\lim_n\int_{I}f_n-\frac{1}{2M}\int_I f=0\]

-Multiplying by 2M to clear this constant factor and adding If to both sides yields limnIfn=If
+Multiplying by \(2M\) to clear this constant factor and adding \(\int_I f\) to both sides yields \[\lim_n\int_{I}f_n=\int_{I} f\]

 as desired.